A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Discussion

 \section{Discussion}

-As a first discussion point, we would like to mention the phase of the anisotropy as an additional source of information about the scenario proposed here.
-The dip in the anisotropy measurement around $\sim 100 \, \mathrm{TeV}$ is a associated to a phase flip from right ascension R.A. $\simeq 4 \, \mathrm{h}$ to the direction of the Galactic Center.
-Therefore, the direction associated to the low-energy domain can possibly reveal a faint multi-wavelength signature associated to the hypothetical remnant under consideration.
-However, given the age considered in the present work, it is reasonable to assume that the remnant is currently in the final stage of its evolution, deep into the radiative phase.
-Hence, we expect it to be quite extended and the detection from a distance larger than $300 \, \mathrm{pc}$ is expected to be very challenging.
-In particular, if $\sim 100 \, \mathrm{GeV}$ protons are still confined in the SNR at its age, then one should expect a $\gamma$-ray emission as resulting from pion decay cutting off around $\sim 10 \, \mathrm{GeV}$.
+As a first discussion point, we want to comment on the nature of the source here invoked.
+Given its old age, it is reasonable to assume that the remnant is currently in the final stage of its evolution, deep into the radiative phase.
+Hence, we expect it to be quite extended and the detection of its faint multi-wavelength signature to be very challenging, especially from a distance as large as $\sim 300 \, \mathrm{pc}$.
+In particular, if $\sim 100 \, \mathrm{GeV}$ protons are still confined in the SNR at its age, then one should expect a $\gamma$-ray emission, resulting from pion decay, cutting off around $\sim 10 \, \mathrm{GeV}$.
 Electrons at these energies emit synchrotron radiation up to a frequency of $\sim 300 \, \mathrm{GHz}$ and the source may be of interest for future {\it Square-Kilometer Array} (SKA) observations.
 Moreover, electrons contribute to IC $\gamma$-ray emission up to $\sim 100 \, \mathrm{MeV}$, $\sim 1 \, \mathrm{GeV}$ and $\sim 10 \, \mathrm{GeV}$ for IR, optical, UV soft photons background.

+From the point of view of the injection mechanisms, we notice that the injection slopes of the protons and leptons from our additional source are different from the ones considered for the large-scale background computed with {\tt DRAGON}: this is due to the fact that the latter component results from the convolution of a large number of sources.
+Therefore, the information on their possibly different injections and the locations of their emission peaks is averaged out.
+However, as a consistency check, we observe that the discrepancy between proton's and lepton's spectral indices is the same if we consider separately the single source ($\Delta \Gamma_{\mathrm{inj}} = \Gamma_{\mathrm{inj}}^{e^-} - \Gamma_{\mathrm{inj}}^{p} = 0.35$) and the large-scale distribution ($\Delta \Gamma_{\mathrm{inj}}^{\tt DRA} = \Gamma_{\mathrm{inj}}^{{\tt DRA} \, e^-} - \Gamma_{\mathrm{inj}}^{{\tt DRA} \, p} = 0.34$).
+This in fact well reflects the different physics behind proton's and lepton's release, as discussed at the end of Section \ref{subsec:all_lepton_spectrum}.